 - Partner with Military Treatment Facility (MTF) Coordinators to provide information, education and marketing

 The Youth Sponsorship program is designed to assist young people in making the transition from one installation to another successfully.
 It is our goal to help incoming youth adjust and get connected with a youth sponsor at the installation.
 Youth Sponsors will provide information about area schools, attractions and the surrounding community.
 This program is created by and for youth with youth involvement in every aspect of the program.
-Contact the Youth Center for more information at 732-866-2148.
+To apply for a youth sponsor please complete the request form and return to the NWS Earle Youth Center.

 The U.S. Navy neither endorses nor supports the above associations.
 They are provided as a purely informational resource for families.